RobinHerbots/Inputmask/README_numeric.md

 ### enforceDigitsOnBlur
 Enforces the decimal part when leaving the input field.

+### radixPoint
+default: "."

+### positionCaretOnClick
+default: "radixFocus"

+### groupSeparator
+default: ""

 ### allowMinus
 Allow to enter -.
 Default: true

 ### negationSymbol
 Define your negationSymbol.
 Default: {
   front: "-", //"("
   back: "" //")"
 }

 ### prefix
 Define a prefix.
 Default: ""

 ### suffix
 Define a suffix.
 Default: ""

 ### min
 Minimum value
 Default: undefined

 ### max
 Maximum value
 Default: undefined

 ### step
 Define the step the ctrl-up & ctrl-down must take.
 Default: 1

 ### unmaskAsNumber
 Make unmasking returning a number instead of a string.
 Default: false

 Be warned that using the unmaskAsNumber option together with jQuery.serialize will fail as serialize expects a string.
 (See issue [#1288])